godfrey0/CICD_project/README.md

 Developed the front end to a certain level of maturity.
 Upon achieving a respectable front end interface of mobile and other device.

+#Try to achieve much sprint to live server yet with workable though incomplete.

 Unloaded the codes to the middleware and backend.
 Using replit.com for database storage.

+#Taken steps to involve variety collaboration to derive at quicken designation.
 Live the webpage.
 Create QR code.
 Place QR code on Facebook ad.